lmlui/Jorg/README.md

 * Pilon has a detailed [Github wiki page](https://github.com/broadinstitute/pilon/wiki/Requirements-&-Usage) that details how to use it and understand its output.

 <h2> Final checks for non-coding RNAs </h2>

-Run Infernal to look for tRNAs, rRNAs, and RNase P RNA.
+To look for tRNAs, rRNAs, and RNase P RNA, scan genomes with models from RFAM by using `cmsearch` from Infernal.
+If your genome is missing any of these RNAs, it might be falsely circularized.